mcrapet/plowshare/README.md

 Plowshare itself doesn't support any websites (named *module*).
 It's just the core engine.
 Concerning modules, few are available separately and must be installed in user directory (see paragraph below).

+### Features

+- Small footprint (few shell scripts).
+No java, no python.
+Run fast on embedded devices.
+- Few dependencies and portable.
+[Bash](https://www.gnu.org/software/bash/) and [cURL](http://curl.haxx.se/) are enough for most hosters.
+- Modules (hoster plugins) are simple to write using [Plowshare API](#implement-your-own-modules).
+- Support for automatic online captcha solver services.
+- Cache mecanism: hoster session or cookie reuse (to avoid relogin).

 ## Install

 See `INSTALL` file for details.